BLS Certification Importance at the Height of the Opioid Crisis

 Begin BLS

 BLS actions depend on the exact issues affecting the victim.
 If the person is not breathing, administer two rescue breaths.
-Due to public concern over infection risk when performing mouth-to-mouth, consider using a CPR mask, if available, or cup your hands together over the mouth and nose to act as a barrier.
+Due to public concern over infection risk when performing mouth-to-mouth, consider using a CPR mask if available, or cup your hands together over the mouth and nose to act as a barrier.
 Form a tight seal to ensure air goes into the person’s lungs.

-CPR Mouth To Mouth IllustrationDue to the severity of the epidemic, all adults, regardless of having their BLS certification, should consider purchasing disposal mouth-to-mouth shields or masks at a drugstore.
-These masks are thin, looking like a piece of plastic with a gauze pad in the middle that unfolds to lay over the victim’s mouth.
-Such devices are available online through retailers and some drug stores.
-Simply search for “CPR facial shield keychain” in your search engine of choice for local purchasing options.
+Due to the severity of the epidemic, all adults—regardless of having their BLS certification—should consider purchasing disposable mouth-to-mouth shields or masks at a drugstore.
+These masks are thin, resembling a piece of plastic with a gauze pad in the middle that unfolds to cover the victim’s mouth.
+Such devices are available online or at local retailers.

 To complete the process when alone on the scene, follow these steps: